GramAddict/docs/configuration.md

 - **comment_videos: true**
 - **comment_carousels: true**

-    You can also turn on/off commenting videos, photos and caroulsels.
+    You can also turn on/off commenting videos, photos and carousels.

 - **pm_to_private_or_empty: false**